Blainerdonovan/HoriseonSocialSolutionsServices/README.md

 aside
 footer

-Nav bar button "search engine optimization" wasn't linking to respective section until id and class were added to the correct section.
+Nav bar button "search engine optimization" wasn't linking to respective section until id was added to the correct section.
     Removed class and added them as alt attributes.

 Element nav was updated in CSS so respective list are referenced correctly.